jaegertracing/jaeger-analytics-java/README.md

 These metrics can indicate that further instrumentation is needed or the instrumentation quality is not high enough.

+These metrics are ported from [jaeger-analytics-flink/tracequality](https://github.com/jaegertracing/jaeger-analytics-flink/tree/master/tracequality-job/src/main/java/io/jaegertracing/tracequality/score).
+The original design stores results in separate storage table (Cassandra).
+The intention here is to export results as metrics and link relevant traces as exemplars (once OSS metrics APIs support that).

 * Minimum Jaeger client version - minimum Jaeger client version
 * Has client and server tags - span contains client or server tags.